algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 To prevent discrimination, candidates will be anonymized on the platform.
 As a result, the personal information provided during account creation will only be accessible to the company and will not be shared or displayed at any time.

-The main purpose of this, is to avoid the usage of regular recruiting methods such as certifications, it promotes a different course of selection based on the person on itself.
+The main purpose of this is to avoid the usage of regular recruiting methods such as certifications, instead promoting a different course of selection based on the person on itself.

 ### 3.4 Matching Process